ADR Special Loads Abroad

 - One set of instructions - based on a 4-page model - covers all dangerous goods rather than specific products

-To carry explosives or dangerous goods in tanks by road to or through countries that apply ADR, you may need to obtain a certificate under Annex B of ADR.
-You can view the requirements of ADR 2019 on construction and approval of vehicles on the UNECE website.
+To carry explosives or dangerous goods in tanks by road to or through countries, which apply to ADR, you may need to obtain a certificate under Annex B of ADR.

 Fixed-tank vehicles, tank-battery vehicles and other vehicles carrying explosives must undergo technical inspection and a certification procedure in their country of registration to make sure that they conform with ADR requirements and to the standard safety regulations in force, for example covering brakes, lighting and steering.

 In the UK, vehicles can be inspected at certain Driver and Vehicle Standards Agency (DVSA) Goods Vehicle Testing Stations.
-The DVSA issues a certificate of approval, valid for one year for vehicles that pass the inspection.
+DVSA issues a certificate of approval, valid for one year, for vehicles that pass this inspection.
 Vehicle operators must pay a fee for the inspection.